 The benefits of using a digital adoption platform

-Digital adoption platforms help users get onboarded faster.
+Digital adoption solutions help users get onboarded faster.
 If you’re onboarding employees, it means you start getting more bang for your buck faster.
 But there are other advantages to using these platforms.

 - Quicker “Aha!” moment: The “aha!” moment is when a potential user immediately understands a product’s value.
 When you’re onboarding employees, you can turn them into advocates for new software faster — and get less resistance from the skeptics.